← Back to .knowledge

 Freshness needs to be tracked as a maintenance signal, not remembered as a vibe.

-After meaningful commits or merges, run sync and rebuild the compact artifacts agents read first.
+After meaningful commits or merges, run sync and rebuild the compact files agents read first.

 If source changed under a module summary, mark or repair the knowledge rather than pretending it is still current.